Data protection policy of Bisch?fliches Hilfswerk MISEREOR e. V. (The German Catholic Bishops’ Organisation for Development Cooperation)

 Web analysis using Google Analytics

-You can object to the use of your data by Google Analytics by installing a so-called add-on on your browser.
-In order to do this, you can follow the link below, which will take you to Google’s website: Deactivation add-on for browser by Google Analytics
+You can object to the use of your data by Google Analytics by installing an add-on in your browser.
+In order to do this, you can follow the link below, which will take you to Google’s website: Deactivation add-on for browsers by Google Analytics: Deactivation add-on for browser by Google Analytics

 Logging/Server log data

 Our website is hosted on a web server of the Hetzner Online GmbH, Industriestr.
-25, 91710 Gunzenhausen, which has a contractual obligation to MISEREOR to comply with data protection.
+25, 91710 Gunzenhausen, which has a contractual obligation to Bisch?fliches Hilfswerk MISEREOR e.V. to comply with data protection.

 Whenever our website is visited, the web server records the following:

 - The operating system

 - The IP address in anonymised form will be analysed in order to determine the country of origin and the provider.

 Based on our legitimate interest pursuant to section 6 (1) (g) of the KDG, the server log file data thus collected shall be processed for the following purposes: